-- (1) If a court has given judgment for the payment of money, and such judgment has remained unsatisfied for a period of ten days from the date on which it was given or from the expiration of the period of suspension ordered under paragraph (e) of section forty-eight, as the case may be, the judgment creditor may issue out of the court of the district within which the judgment debtor resides, carries on business or is employed a notice calling upon the judgment debtor to appear before that court in chambers for the purpose of an enquiry into his financial position. - (2) Such notice shall be signed by the clerk of the court specifying a date fixed by him for the holding of the enquiry; shall be addressed to the judgment debtor giving him at least seven days' notice of such enquiry and shall require the judgment debtor to produce at the enquiry a statement- - (i) of his assets and liabilities;
+(1) If a court has given judgment for the payment of money, and such judgment has remained unsatisfied for a period of ten days from the date on which it was given or from the expiration of the period of suspension ordered under paragraph (e) of section forty-eight, as the case may be, the judgment creditor may issue out of the court of the district within which the judgment debtor resides, carries on business or is employed a notice calling upon the judgment debtor to appear before that court in chambers for the purpose of an enquiry into his financial position.

-- (ii) of his monthly or weekly income and expenses, supported by documentary evidence and if he is in receipt of emoluments, a statement by his employer giving full particulars of such emoluments; and - (iii) any book of account or other document in his possession or custody or under his control specified in such notice. - (3) The notice shall be served on the debtor personally by the messenger, but if personal service is impracticable, the messenger shall report such fact to the judgment creditor who may apply to the court in chambers for directions as to service in some other manner.
-The court may then authorize service in any other manner permitted by the rules relating to service of process. - (4) On receipt of such notice, but before the date fixed for the enquiry, the judgment debtor may produce to the judgment creditor the documents referred to in paragraphs (i), (ii) and (iii) of subsection (2) and make a written offer to liquidate the debt in instalments or otherwise.
+- (2) Such notice shall be signed by the clerk of the court specifying a date fixed by him for the holding of the enquiry; shall be addressed to the judgment debtor giving him at least seven days' notice of such enquiry and shall require the judgment debtor to produce at the enquiry a statement- - (i) of his assets and liabilities; - (ii) of his monthly or weekly income and expenses, supported by documentary evidence and if he is in receipt of emoluments, a statement by his employer giving full particulars of such emoluments; and - (iii) any book of account or other document in his possession or custody or under his control specified in such notice. - (3) The notice shall be served on the debtor by the messenger in any manner prescribed by the rules for the service of process generally. - [subsection (3) substituted by section 30 of Act 70 of 1968] - (4) On receipt of such notice, but before the date fixed for the enquiry, the judgment debtor may produce to the judgment creditor the documents referred to in paragraphs (i), (ii) and (iii) of subsection (2) and make a written offer to liquidate the debt in instalments or otherwise.
 A copy of such written offer shall forthwith be filed by the judgment debtor with the clerk of the court and the judgment creditor shall inform the said clerk whether he accepts or declines the offer.
 If any such offer is accepted, the clerk of the court shall notify the judgment debtor of that fact and that he need not appear at the enquiry, and the court may, on the return day, make an appropriate order in terms of sub-section (7).
 Upon such an order having been made, the clerk of the court shall notify the judgment debtor by registered post of the order and of the terms thereof. - (5) (a) If the judgment debtor fails to appear at the enquiry on the date specified in the notice or on any later date to which the enquiry has been postponed by the court, the court may upon the application of the judgment creditor, authorise the issue of a warrant for his arrest: Provided that the execution of any such warrant may at any time be suspended at the request of the judgment creditor or by the court for good cause: Provided further that if the judgment debtor fails to appear at the enquiry on any date to which such enquiry has been postponed by the court after any such warrant has been suspended under any provision of this subsection, the said warrant may be re-issued by the judgment creditor without a further order of court. - (b) The warrant for the judgment debtor's arrest shall be prepared by the judgment creditor and shall be signed by the judgment creditor or his attorney and the clerk of the court and shall be executed by the messenger of the court.